Birds of Kauai Feature image

 white-rumped shama

-Taxonomy of White-Rumped Shama
+Taxonomy of White Rumped Shama

 Common NameCommon Shama Thrush